top of page

 Paul Chapman

 I first became aware of H.A.D 15 months ago when I made a donation from a charity football game that I run throughout the year.
-I cam in and met Cheryl and the team.
-We chatted for a couple of hours, and I was invited to become a Trustee.
+I came to meet Cheryl and the team, we chatted for a couple of hours and I was invited to become a Trustee.

 Christine Smith